SMTG-Bham/doped/Dev_ToDo.md

     calculations, but only the case when the occupation of the SOC-affected orbitals is constant (typically not the case)) Better to do consistently (link Emily SOC work and/or thesis).
-  - Link to Irea review, saying that while spin and configurational degeneracies are accounted for automatically in `doped`, excited-state degeneracy (e.g. with bipolarons with single and triplet states) are not, so the user should manually account for this if present.
+  - Link to Irea review, saying that while spin and configurational degeneracies are accounted for automatically in `doped`, excited-state degeneracy (e.g. with bipolarons/dimers with single and triplet states) are not, so the user should manually account for this if present.
 Also note that temperature effects can be important in certain cases so see this review if that's the case.
   - The Wyckoff analysis code is very useful and no other package can do this afaik.
 See